Animatron/player/doc/API.md

 #### Example ####

-The complete options object, filled with default values, looks like this (again, all options except `mode` are optional):
+The complete options object, filled with default values, looks like this (any option is optional, pardon the tautology: you may even pass an empty object, if you want):

     { "debug": false, // in debug mode, FPS, shapes names and moving paths are shown "mode": C.M_VIDEO, // player mode, may be C.M_PREVIEW or C.M_DYNAMIC